Trip Ideas

 Length: Up To 7.9 Miles (Depending on route); Difficulty: Easy / Moderate

-suspension bridge on Deer Creek Tribute Trail
+The Nisenan Tribute Suspension Bridge on the Deer Creek Tribute Trail

 Depending on where you start, the mileage can increase to almost eight miles in distance.
 Following the creek that Nevada City was built around (a tributary of the Yuba), the trail is a mix of backroads, paved sections, and even dirt paths.
 Along the way, you’ll get a better understanding of the county’s history as well as the natural beauty via interpretive trail signs.
 A highlight on the Deer Creek Trail system is two footbridges that cross it.